 Prevention of Onchocerciasis

 No drug has been shown to protect against infection with O. volvulus.
-However, annual or semiannual administration of ivermectin effectively controls disease and may decrease transmission.
-Onchocerciasis was virtually eradicated in participating West African countries (except Sierra Leone) by aerial insecticide spraying of Simulium breeding sites and ivermectin therapy of patients in the World Health Organization sponsored Onchocerciasis Control Programme that concluded in 2002.
+However, annual or semiannual administration of ivermectin to the population in endemic areas effectively controls subclinical and undiagnosed disease and may thus decrease transmission.
+Onchocerciasis was virtually eradicated in participating West African countries (except Sierra Leone) by aerial insecticide spraying of Simulium breeding sites and ivermectin therapy of patients in the World Health Organization (WHO) sponsored Onchocerciasis Control Programme that concluded in 2002.
+Large-scale treatment with ivermectin has resulted in the elimination of Onchocerciasis from some endemic areas and is continuing in areas where disease persists (WHO: Onchocerciasis).

 Simulium bites can be minimized by avoiding fly-infested areas, by wearing protective clothing, and possibly by liberally applying insect repellents.